exo-lang/exo/docs/object_code.md

 ### Type and Memory Annotations

-In Exo, types and memory spaces are explicitly annotated to provide precise control over data representation and placement.
-The syntax for annotations is:
+In Exo, types and memory spaces are explicitly annotated.
+The syntax is:

 ```python
 name: type[size] @ memory